Insight · Government · Saudi Arabia

 The ODRL framework was designed to be neutral on the question of why entities stall at ODRL 3.
 But when you overlay the KSA regulatory environment, the explanation becomes clear.
 Three binding frameworks apply simultaneously to all government entities, and they point in different directions.

-PDPL (effective September 2023) requires protection before publishing: any dataset with personal data fields must be de-identified or aggregated before release, and entities handling personal data must appoint a Data Protection Officer.
+Personal Data Protection Law (PDPL) (effective September 2023) requires protection before publishing: any dataset with personal data fields must be de-identified or aggregated before release, and entities handling personal data must appoint a Data Protection Officer.
 The Ministry of Health is the only entity in the ODRL baseline that explicitly references this obligation on its open data page, noting that de-identification and aggregation are applied to its published datasets.

 What the international benchmarks say